 • Add the egg yolks, espresso powder, vanilla extract, and salt to the bowl.
 Whisk until just combined.
 Set aside.

-3 egg yolks, 1 teaspoon vanilla extract, 1 Tablespoon espresso powder, 1/2 teaspoon salt
+3 egg yolks, 1 teaspoon vanilla extract, 1 teaspoon instant espresso powder, 1/2 teaspoon salt

 • In a second large bowl, add the egg whites.
 Use a hand mixer or stand mixer to beat until soft peaks form.
 Gradually add the sugar, beating continuously.
 Continue to mix 3-5 minutes or until stiff peaks form.